teiniker/teiniker-lectures-securedesign/web-applications/csrf-prevention/SpringSecurity-CSRF-ShoppingCart/README.txt

 	</http>

-o) In each POST request add the following hidden form field:
+2) In each POST request add the following hidden form field:
 	(Note that the page must be processed as a JSP)

 	<%@ page language="java" contentType="text/html; charset=UTF-8" pageEncoding="UTF-8"%>